How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 Shifter - speed control unit on the steering wheel.
 It must be placed close to the brake levers.

-It is advisable to adjust the gearshift unit itself once a year by an experienced specialist.
+It is advisable to adjust the gear shift unit itself once a year by an experienced specialist.
 This is due to the fact that during operation the chain tends to stretch.

-Check before leaving
+Check before departure

-• Spin the wheel, after releasing the brake handle.
-The wheel should spin smoothly and not touch the brake pads.
+• Spin the wheel after releasing the brake handle.
+The wheel should spin smoothly and not touch the brake pads

 • Inspect the brake pads.
 They should be at a distance of 1 to 3 mm from the wheel rim, and close to it with the entire plane.
 Under no circumstances should the brake pads touch the tires.

-• If the brakes are hydraulic, also inspect the cables and jackets
+• If the brakes are hydraulic, also inspect the cables and jackets.

 Checking the condition of tires

 The recommended pressure is indicated on the sidewall of the tires.
 It is highly recommended not to exceed it.
 You need to know that high pressure is necessary for driving on hard and dry surfaces.
-For trips on snow, sand, clay and slippery roads, low pressure is preferable.
+For driving on snow, sand, clay and slippery roads, low pressure is preferable.

 Checking bolts and lack of play

-Make sure all mounting bolts are tight.
+Make sure all mounting bolts are securely tightened.

-Check gear selector setting
+Check the gear selector setting

 Other

-Thoroughly lubricate all components and mechanisms.
+We carefully lubricate all components and mechanisms.

-Checking pedal settings.
+Checking the pedal settings.

 The bike is ready.
 Have a nice walk!

-The handlebar adjustment process depends on the bike model, which has a threaded or threadless design.
-The first column set consists of bearings, a steerer tube and other components that hold the fork and handlebars, allowing them to rotate smoothly.
+The process of adjusting the handlebars depends on the bicycle model, which has a threaded or threadless design.
+The first column set consists of the bearings, head tube and other components that hold the fork and handlebars in place, allowing them to rotate smoothly.
 The threadless design of the steering wheel is fixed only with clamping bolts.

-• Lightweight cycling oil.
+• Lightweight bicycle oil.

 • Steel hammer.